 The minaret appears first as very simple, but a closer look will reveal some interesting details.

-The two top photos show how it at first was built with bits and pieces from older structures.
+It was built with bits and pieces from older structures.
 The decorations around the door do not even fit, intriguing.

 Looking further up the minaret can usually only be done with your camera zoom or with binoculars.
 Most of the time it is closed for entry, but if you’ lucky you may be able to climb its 128 steps to the top.
 Note here the Roman columns used as the only form of decoration.